Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

-If you'd like to place a bet on Brown's props, we dive into his available ones, providing some stats and trends, below.
+If you'd like to make predictions on Brown's performance, we look at his available prop bets, using stats and trends, below.

 Jaylen Brown Prop Bets vs. the 76ers